 The Bay St. Louis Mardi Gras Museum is located in the Visitor Center at the Historic Train Depot.
 See Hancock County’s Mardi Gras celebration come alive with beautiful costumes displayed on white porcelain mannequins along with other Mardi Gras memorabilia.

 Last home of Confederate President Jefferson Davis.
-Includes Beauvoir House, Small Confederate Museum, historic cemetery, Tomb of the Unknown Confederate Soldier and gift shop.
+Includes Beauvoir House, Small Confederate Museum, historic cemetery, Tomb of the Unknown Confederate Soldier, Presidential Library and gift shop.